leonwu127/Java_OCP/Chapter_1_Advance_Class_Design/README.md

 ## Understanding Virtual Method Invocation

 * Java has the preference to look for an overridden method rather than necessarily using the one in the class that the compiler says we have.

+## Annotating Overridden Method

+* Java use *@* symbol, which is called annotation, to represent extra information about the program.
+It is also a type of metadata.

+* The *@override* annotation is used to express that the programmer is intent to:
+    1. Implementing a method from an interface
+    2. Overriding a superclass method of a class
+    3. Overriding a method declared in *Object*, such as *hashCode*, *equals*, or *toString*